Akindolie/recipe_book_app/README.md

 Welcome to your **Capstone Project for Week 3**!
 This is a complete, professional-quality **Recipe App** built using **Flutter**, showcasing your ability to build responsive, interactive, and user-friendly applications across all screen sizes — mobile, tablet, and desktop.

-> Think of this as your "final exam" — but way more fun. 😄

 ---